 Ski area: Avoriaz is part of the Portes du Soleil linking eight French resorts and four Swiss with 650km of pistes.
 There is a vast range of skiing is suitable for all levels, from the unnerving black Swiss Wall to the many long blue runs.

 Non-skiers: Avoriaz is ideal for families who want to split their time between the slopes and non-skiing activities.
-As the only truly car-free resort in France, Avoriaz got a head start on its non-skier appeal by offering a relaxed, safe village for those spending lots of time off the slopes.
+As the only truly car-free resort in France, Avoriaz has a head start on its non-skier appeal.
+It offers a relaxed, safe village for those spending lots of time off the slopes.
 The centre has cafés, restaurants and a range of shops – all accessed on foot or by horse-drawn sleigh.

-Virginie Dupé, head of communications at the tourist office spoke to OnTheSnow about the growing concern for non-skiers: “We have done market studies underlining the importance of non-skiers to us and other resorts – they’re often grandparents – so we have accommodation where different generations can be together, yet have their own space.”
+Virginie Dupé, head of communications at the tourist office spoke to OnTheSnow about the growing concern for non-skiers.
+She says, “We have done market studies underlining the importance of non-skiers to us and other resorts.
+They’re often grandparents – so we have accommodation where different generations can be together, yet have their own space.”
 Pierre et Vacances has recently built a series of communicating flats with a two-room linked with a larger three-room flat, sleeping together up to 12.

 So what makes Avoriaz one of our best resorts for non-skiers?
-Well here are a few highlights . . .
-The new sub-tropical Aquariaz water park is a big success for all ages.
-It boasts a waterfall and a series of pools, water jets, slides, with currents at different speeds for you to drift along and a special sidewinder feature for the more intrepid – a sort of water half-pipe with a 10m drop.
+For starters the new sub-tropical Aquariaz water park is a big success for all ages.
+It boasts a waterfall and a series of pools, water jets, slides, with currents at different speeds for you to drift along.
+It also has a special sidewinder feature for the more intrepid – a sort of water half-pipe with a 10m drop.
 There are water gym sessions three days a week and an open-air hot tub.

-There’s also the Village des Enfants in the centre where small children can play and parents/grandparents can easily keep an eye on them.
-The Village takes children from 3 to 16 and for the very young children the ski lessons are gently introduced along with play sessions with wigwams and toboggans.
+There’s also the Village des Enfants in the centre where small children can play while parents keep an eye on them.
+The Village takes children from 3 to 16.
+For the very young children the ski lessons are gently introduced along with play sessions with wigwams and toboggans.

-Ski area: Traditional Ellmau is in the SkiWelt Wilder Kaiser-Brixental (279km) – the biggest connected ski area in Austria and one of the world’s best as well.
+Ski area: Traditional Ellmau is in the SkiWelt Wilder Kaiser-Brixental (279km).
+This is the biggest connected ski area in Austria and one of the world’s best as well.
 Those learning to ski will find huge areas of gentle nursery slopes at valley level and the prices refreshingly modest.
 Children 15 and under ride free all season if a parent buys a Ski Welt ski pass valid at least three days.

 St. Moritz, Switzerland

-Ski area: Two-time host of the Winter Olympics, St Moritz has 350km of pistes for all levels, divided into three areas, all immaculately groomed from 1850m to 3300m.
+Ski area: Two-time host of the Winter Olympics, St Moritz has 350km of pistes for all levels.
+It is divided into three areas, all immaculately groomed from 1850m to 3300m.
 The views of the Engadin lakes and peaks are spectacular and the freeriding is awesome.

 Further rail trips include evening excursions up to the Alp Grüm where fondue is served.
 For the return journey, the lights are turned out and classical music is turned up as you gaze out at the moonlit scenery.
 Alternatively, take the railway to the top of the Muottas Muragi where skiing is not allowed (2,456m) and watch the sunset.

-St Moritz is also foodie heaven: a total of 266 Gault Millau points, five restaurants with Michelin stars and is home to the annual Gourmet Festival with famous visiting chefs.
+St Moritz is also foodie heaven: a total of 266 Gault Millau points.
+It has five Michelin-star restaurants and is home to the annual Gourmet Festival with famous visiting chefs.

-For the more energetic, apart from all the usual off-piste activities like snowshoeing and cross-country skiing, you can take a stomach-churning ride on the Olympia bob run – with a professional pilot and brakeman for safety – 80mph, 4.5 gravity and 75 seconds of pure adrenalin.
+For the more energetic, you can take a stomach-churning ride on the Olympia bob run.
+With a professional pilot and brakeman for safety, travel 80mph for 75 seconds of pure adrenalin.

-For everyone, there is a fantastic sunshine record of over 300 days a year.
+For everyone – skier or not – there is a fantastic sunshine record of over 300 days a year.

-Non-skiers: There are two great day trips for non-skiers: to the stunning UNESCO-listed 11th-century monastery of Rila (1hr25) and to the wild mountain village of Kovachevitsa with the nearby hot springs (1h10).
+Non-skiers: There are two great day trips for non-skiers.
+The stunning UNESCO-listed 11th-century monastery of Rila (1hr25) and the wild mountain village of Kovachevitsa with the nearby hot springs (1h10).
 If you don’t want to go too far, the market in Bansko is fun.
-The resort also has all the usual alternatives to downhill skiing: ice skating, tobogganing, cross-country skiing, snowshoeing, spa, saunas and the obligatory Irish pub.
+The resort also has all the usual alternatives to downhill skiing.
+There’s ice skating, tobogganing, cross-country skiing, snowshoeing, spa, saunas and the obligatory Irish pub.

 You may also be pleasantly surprised by the standard of amenities.
 Marion Telsnig of Crystal Holidays told OnTheSnow, “Bulgaria suffers from a post-Soviet tag.
 There is now some great accommodation with swimming pools and spas.
-Forget stereotypes of ex-Soviet utilitarian concrete bunkers, we take people to the Kempinski Grand which is a first-class hotel by any standards.”
+Forget stereotypes of ex-Soviet utilitarian concrete bunkers, we take people to the first-class Kempinski Grand.

-Ski area: Not only has Cervinia got the Italian family-friendly touch but it is a whole lot cheaper than Zermatt, just over the Swiss border, where coffee is roughly three times more expensive.
+Ski area: Not only has Cervinia got the Italian family-friendly touch but it is a whole lot cheaper than Zermatt.
+It’s just over the Swiss border, where coffee is roughly three times more expensive.
 Transfrontier ski passes cost less, as does ski rental.
 Cervinia is ideal for beginners and intermediates.

 Non-skiers: From a family point of view the resort is well geared for children and their minders.
-There are kids’ snowparks and playgrounds, all with plenty of chill-out space ideal for grandparents keeping an eye on young children.
+There are kids’ snowparks and playgrounds.
+All have plenty of chill-out space ideal for grandparents keeping an eye on young children.
 There’s also a natural ice rink with an accompanying bar and sun terrace.

-Cervinia is also on our ‘best resorts for non-skiers’ list due to its amazing nearby excursions, such as to the highest ice caves in Europe (at 4,000m); lunch at the traditional Riguio Guide del Cervinio on the Plateau Rosa glacier; and a visit to the ancient village of Chamois, which can only be accessed by cable car in Buisson just beyond Valtournenche.
+Cervinia is also on our ‘best resorts for non-skiers’ list due to its amazing nearby excursions.
+Visit the highest ice caves in Europe (at 4,000m).
+Take lunch at the traditional Riguio Guide del Cervinio on the Plateau Rosa glacier.
+Take a trip to the ancient village of Chamois, which can only be accessed by cable car in Buisson just beyond Valtournenche.
 The Centre Sportif de Valtournenche also offers tennis and swimming.